bitwigstudio/bitwig-overlay/README.md

 You can now install included applications as usual using emerge.

 # Bug, comments and requests
-Please post a tickethere on GitHub.
+Please post a ticket here on GitHub.